Farm business tenancy agreement

 - Solicitor approved

 - Guidance notes included

 - Money back guarantee

-- If the landlord and tenant exchange notices at the beginning of the tenancy saying that the agreement is and will remain a farm business tenancy
+the landlord and the tenant have exchanged notices at the beginning of the tenancy saying that the agreement is and will remain a farm business tenancy

 Definition of an agricultural business